Mehcanic/project-3-backend/README.md

     We decided that we will keep the basket inside the user model.
 It was easier to manage the basket this way.
 We also decided to keep the bought products inside the user model.

-4. Next I created the app in index.ts and made sure it is connecting to the database:
+4. After models were created, I set up the app in index.ts file and made sure it was connecting with the database.
+The below code is for the already deployed app.
+As for project setup; I didn’t setup any environment until MVP was done:

     ```javascript
     import express from "express";